Sourceman-Editor/demos/README.md

 flutter pub get
 ```

-The docs folder contains a built version, and it is also the version showing on my medium story, so that I can host everything together but separately.
+The docs folder contains a built version, and it is also the version showing on my medium story, so that I can host everything together rather than separately.